Think about how you can be of most help. Think about what is best for the survivors of the disaster and not what is best for you.

 - Donate money, not things, to the reputable non-profit, disaster-response organization in a position to do good in a good way without getting in the way.
 For me, that means the American Red Cross, Lutheran Disaster Response, and Lutheran World Relief.

-- If you live in an area outside the disaster zone, donate things (clothing, toys, food) to your local non-profit organization.
+- If you live in an area outside the disaster zone, donate things (clothing, toys, food) to a local non-profit organization.
 Or hold a garage sale and give the proceeds to the reputable non-profit, disaster response organization of your choice.

 - If you live inside the disaster zone, and are in a position to help, look and listen, keeping in mind you should first do no harm.
 Share your chain saw or wet vac, if you know how to use it, but don’t get in the way of emergency personnel and other first responders.